Please enable JavaScript to view this site.

 To open the context menu of a table/view/chart/report/dashboard, click context_menu_bt near its name or right-click the table.

-The Change caption option allows editing caption and field labels.
-Click the Advanced option to change the base table for view/chart/report or filename prefix.
+Click the Advanced settings to change the base table for view/chart/report or filename prefix.

 Since the view, chart, and report may include fields from several tables, the base table is the table where the data is added, edited, and deleted.
 Key columns can be selected for the base table on the Choose pages screen.